This post may contain affiliate links. Please read our disclosure policy.

 hard boiled eggs sliced in half with the egg yolks in a bowl and the egg whites on a plate.

-1. Mash the egg yolks with a fork.
+1. Mash the yolks with a fork.

-1. Mix the mashed egg yolks with sour cream, garlic powder, and salt.
+2. Stir in sour cream, garlic powder, and salt.

 deviled egg filling in a mixing bowl.